Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 If you want to improve your payment posting today, start with this list:

-4. Create a denial log: Every time a poster sees a denial, they should write it in a shared log for the billing team to fix.
+Create a denial log: Every time a poster sees a denial, they should write it in a shared log for the billing team to address.

 When to Consider Outsourcing

 Sometimes, a practice grows too fast for the front desk to handle.
-You might want to hire an outside company to do your billing (RCM).
+You might want to hire an outside company to manage your billing (RCM).

 Pros of Outsourcing:

-• No Staff Issues: You do not have to worry about your biller going on vacation or quitting.
+No Staff Issues: You don’t have to worry about your biller going on vacation or quitting.

 Cons of Outsourcing:

-• Less Control: You cannot just walk over to their desk and ask a question.
+Less Control: You can’t just walk over to their desk and ask a question.
 You have to trust them.

 Conclusion

 Payment posting is the foundation of your financial house.
-It might not be the most exciting part of running an ABA practice, but it is the most critical for keeping your doors open.
-It ensures you get paid, it keeps you safe during audits, and it helps you catch problems before they destroy your revenue.
+It might not be the most exciting part of running an ABA practice, but it’s the most critical for keeping your doors open.
+It ensures you get paid, keeps you safe during audits, and helps you catch problems before they destroy your revenue.

 Take a look at your process today.
 Are you Clinic A or Clinic B?
 By using automation, setting clear rules, and checking your work, you can stop revenue leaks and focus on what matters most: helping your patients.